Sales & Support: +1 (480) 360-6463

 • A bachelor’s degree in pharmacology or pharmacy is required.

-• Excellent communication abilities, both verbally and in writing.
+• Excellent communication and patient counseling skills.

 Accounting Specialist Interview Questrions